 Daniel Patterson Senior Researcher, O.C.
 Tanner Institute

 As the senior researcher for the O.C.
-Tanner Institute, Daniel excels in generating actionable insights that shape workplace culture outcomes for organizations worldwide.
-Specializing in mixed-method research, he develops tailored initiatives to improve communication and engagement for clients across a variety of industries where his depth of experience in cultural and narrative analysis enables him to consult with organizations in ways that improve the overall employee experience.
+Tanner Institute, Daniel excels in generating actionable insights that shape workplace culture outcomes for organisations worldwide.
+Specialising in mixed-method research, he develops tailored initiatives to improve communication and engagement for clients across a variety of industries where his depth of experience in cultural and narrative analysis enables him to consult with organisations in ways that improve the overall employee experience.
 Daniel holds undergraduate and graduate degrees from the University of Utah, with advanced studies in research and theory.

 Meghan Stettler Director of O.C.
 Tanner Institute

 As a trusted voice for the O.C.
 Tanner Institute, most recently via its groundbreaking COVID-19 weekly webinars, Meghan specialises in knitting together key sentiments and perspectives across the table to identify win-win strategies for workplace culture success.
 Throughout her career, she has forged diplomatic partnerships with countries and companies in the Middle East, the Americas, Europe, and the Indo-Pacific regions, interfacing with CEOs, energy secretaries, ambassadors, and governors.
 She has also addressed over a million viewers as an award-winning journalist and producer with Al Jazeera, News 12 New York, and Network News Service, a pioneering organisation serving ABC, CBS, and FOX.
 Meghan was recently named to the HRD Global 100, a list of the best and brightest industry leaders in HR.